Quick Overview of Everest Base Camp Trekking Facts

 Highlights of Everest Base Camp Trekking

-- A magical flight to one of the worlds dangerous airport – Tenzing Hillar Airport of Lukla
+- A magical flight to one of the world's dangerous airports – Tenzing Hillar Airport of Lukla

 - Exploring the variety of flora and fauna.
 If you are lucky enough you can also see some of the endangered species like the red panda, snow leopard, deer, etc.